 As our name suggests, we are a choir which sings four-part harmony; Soprano, Alto, Tenor and Bass.
-All of the music that we sing has been arranged by our very talented Musical Director, Ben Jones.
-We sing a wide selection of songs, including Don’t Let the Sun Go Down on Me, Paradise Road, Con Te Partiro, You Will be Found, Mr Songbird, I Will Survive, Wind of Change, and Stand by Me.
+Most of the music that we sing has been arranged by our very talented Musical Director, Ben Jones.
+We sing a wide selection of songs, including Paradise Road, Con Te Partiro, Video Killed the Radio Star, Touch the Sky, Wild Mountain Thyme, I Will Survive and Stand by Me.
 We have also written our own song, Find Your Way, which identifies strongly with resilience.

 Everybody is welcome to join HarmonyChoir, no auditions are necessary and no previous experience is required.